patcg-individual-drafts/ipa/sec-priv-q.md

 IPA allows any site to set a match key: the idea is that a site can provide a match key using knowledge they have that can connect a user to multiple user agents.
+For example, websites on which people log in using multiple user agents could use login credentials.
 Sites can request that the user agent use the match key provided by any other site.
-The user agent provides a fallback value if no value has been set.
+The user agent provides a fallback value if no value has been set, which will enable attribution for things that a user does on that device.

-An encrypted match key is secret-shared version of a match key that is encrypted toward each of the three entities that form a selected helper party network.
+An encrypted match key is a secret-shared version of a match key that is encrypted toward each of the three entities that form a helper party network.

 Provided that two of the three parties that form the helper party network do not reveal the values they receive to each other and they faithfully execute the